ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 ### Use-Case 5 : Automatic Reminders for Github Issues

 Initially, type "help" to check the list of valid commands and their usage instructions.
 Among the list, you can see that "Automatic Issue Github Reminders" command is part of this use case.

+Note:  This command need not be typed by the user.

 Automatic reminders are created for github issues that are newly created.
 Ideally, reminders are displayed 3 days after issue has been created but for testing purpose, it will be displayed after a minute.